mozg1984/apache-lucene-example/README.md

 Simple example of maven project of using Apache Lucene search engine.
-###### Taken from Lucene tutorials - https://howtodoinjava.com/lucene/
+[Taken from Lucene tutorials - https://howtodoinjava.com/lucene/]

+#### Steps to try it &nbsp; :shipit:

-Install maven projects
+1. Install maven projects

 ```$ mvn clean install```

-Runs file indexer by content of all files in the `resources/files` and creates index in the `resources/index`
+2. Runs file indexer by content of all files in the `resources/files` and creates index in the `resources/index`

 ```$ java -cp target/ApacheLucaneSample-0.0.1-SNAPSHOT.jar com.example.lucene.FileIndexer```

-Runs searching of files by index located in the `resources/index` by query string `'agreeable'`
+3. Runs searching of files by index located in the `resources/index` by query string `'agreeable'`

 ```
 $ java -cp target/ApacheLucaneSample-0.0.1-SNAPSHOT.jar com.example.lucene.Searcher